Records Management and Archives Formation Plan of FSD FSD Operational Guidelines

 2. Data acquisition and selection criteria

-FSD increases its collection actively and selectively: the Data Archive acquires datasets actively but accepts data for archiving selectively in accordance with selection criteria.
+The data collection of FSD accumulates actively and selectively: FSD acquires datasets actively but accepts data for archiving selectively in accordance with selection criteria.
 The data to be archived at FSD must comply with certain qualitative, technical and legislative criteria.